 Sitting in some apartments, it’s not uncommon to hear your neighbours chatting, watching TV, arguing, or doing other things that you mightn’t particularly want to hear.
-Usually the sound is muffled so you can’t quite hear everything, although in some apartments you can hear conversations word-for-word.
+Usually, the sound is muffled so you can’t quite hear everything, although in some apartments you can hear conversations word-for-word.
 (Some is the key word here – it can really vary, depending on the age and construction of the apartment).

 Thankfully, most of those noises can be drowned out with a good pair of earplugs, a fan, or a white noise machine.
 You mightn’t get rid of them completely, but you should be able to sleep.
 A good pair of noise-cancelling earphones with some music or even white noise like the sound of rain or a fan is perfect for daytime studying or working as well.
 Earplugs, especially those with a high NRR rating, help too.

-In terms of neighbourly noise, the worst area for noise is usually from upstairs neighbours.
-In both Spain and Portugal, it always sounds like your upstairs neighbours walk around in stilettos and are constantly rearranging their furniture.
+In terms of neighbourly noise, the worst area for noise is usually from the neighbours directly upstairs.
+In both Spain and Portugal, it often sounds like your upstairs neighbours is walking around in stilettos and constantly rearranging their furniture.
 In reality, they’re often just moving a chair but when it scrapes off the tiles or floorboards, it can sometimes sound like they’re moving a wardrobe.

 These issues affect apartments, of course, and not houses.
-The issues are also more common with the more affordable (read: older) apartments rather than the newer ones.
+The issues are also more common with the older apartments rather than the newer ones.
 So, it is possible to avoid these issues if you rent a newer apartment or find one that has been renovated well.
-It’s also possible to put insulation between the apartments, and some people even pay for the work to be done to their neighbour’s apartments.
+It’s also possible to put insulation between the apartments, and some people even pay for the work to be done to their apartments or their neighbour’s apartments.

 Houses obviously don’t have the upstairs, downstairs, or next-door neighbour issue, and so they can be a much safer bet noise-wise.
 Unfortunately, however, they’re more expensive and it’s often harder to find them, especially in the cities.

-In the countryside, where they’re more common, the main noise issue is usually barking dogs.
-People tend to leave their dogs chained up outside in the countryside and they can often spend half the night barking at all of the other dogs that they can hear.
-In most houses, however, this is usually easy enough to drown out with a fan or with a pair or earplugs.
+In the countryside, where they’re more common, the main noise issue is barking dogs.
+Some people in the countryside leave their dogs chained up outside and the dog can sometimes bark through the night, particularly if there are other dogs nearby and often when there’s a full moon.
+In most houses, however, this is usually easy enough to drown out with a fan or with a pair of earplugs.
 Sometimes you need both.
 Church bells can be another source of noise: while most churches no longer ring their bells between 11 pm and 7 am, there are parts of the country where the bells ring every fifteen minutes.
 However, unless you’re right next to the church, the sound shouldn’t be too much of an issue.